Skip to Main Content

 Jessica LeafMost people do not believe me when I say I was a history major.
 I mean, what does history have to do with saving people?
 The historian is that overly-erudite individual locked away in the library, a veritable Gollum mumbling "my precious" over fragments of ancient parchment and fossilized Viking feces (yes, there is such a thing).

-And me?
-Well, I dress in very, very bright colors, adore Florence and the Machine, and have dedicated the remainder of my life to the eradication of human trafficking.
 Since graduating from the University of Dallas in December 2013, I have been a part of The A21 Campaign, an international organization that works tirelessly to abolish the injustice of modern slavery in the 21st century.
 Through its four-prong approach, that is partnership, protection, prevention and prosecution, The A21 Campaign offers individuals of all ages, occupations and genders the opportunity to be modern abolitionists, using their unique skills and talents.

 Grace Ballor, 2012: